Terrorism

 International cooperation

-Belgium actively participates in international cooperation in the fight against terrorism, on a European and global level.
-Within the FPS Foreign Affairs, the Directorate General for Multilateral Affairs and Globalisation:
+Belgium is actively involved in the international cooperation on the fight against terrorism, at European and international levels.
+Within the FPS Foreign Affairs, the Directorate-General for Multilateral Affairs and Globalisation:

-- coordinates Belgium's contribution to that international cooperation, including the positions Belgium has adopted and the related communications
+• coordinates Belgium's contribution to this international cooperation, including Belgian positions in this field and the related communication ;

 Within the European Union

-Belgium works closely with the other Member States and the institutions of the European Union.
-An important guide in that regard is the Counterterrorism Strategy adopted by the Council of the EU in 2005 and since updated.
-Following the attacks on the offices of Charlie Hebdo in January 2015 in Paris, the Heads of State and Government approved a Statement on the overall EU approach to the fight against terrorism and radicalisation on 12 February 2015.
-The Statement contains measures divided into three chapters: ensuring the safety of citizens, preventing radicalisation and securing values and cooperation with international partners.
-Those basic texts are regularly transformed into Council Conclusions on external action in the fight against terrorism and in order to prevent violent extremism.
-The latest version of these is dated June 2022.
-In December 2020, the European Commission, for its part, published a new Counter-Terrorism Agenda.
+Belgium works closely with the other member states and the institutions of the European Union.
+An important guideline is the counter-terrorism strategy approved by the EU Council in 2005 and since updated.
+In 2015, the Heads of State and Government adopted a Declaration on the global EU approach to the fight against terrorism and radicalisation.
+The Declaration contains measures divided into three chapters: ensuring the safety of the citizens, preventing radicalisation and preserving values, and cooperation with international partners.
+These fundamental texts are regularly operationalised in the form of Council Conclusions for external action in combating terrorism and preventing violent extremism, the latest version of which dates from June 2022.

 Within the International Coalition to defeat Daesh

-Along with more than 80 countries from all continents, Belgium is a member of the International Coalition to defeat Daesh.
-Belgium is an active member of the Coalition's five working groups including “Foreign Terrorist Fighters”, “Counter Finance” and “Communication”.
-Belgium also contributes to the Coalition's stabilisation work in the form of financial support in Syria and Iraq.
+Belgium is a member of the Global Coalition against Daesh, together with more than 80 countries from all continents.
+Belgium is an active member of the five working groups of the Coalition, including the working groups “Foreign Terrorist Fighters” and “Counter Finance”.
+Our armed forces contribute to the Coalition’s military operations.
+Belgium also contributes to the stabilisation activities of the Coalition through financial support for stabilisation in Syria and Iraq.

 Within the United Nations (UN)

-Belgium attaches great importance to international cooperation in the fight against terrorism within the framework of the UN.
-This is also one of Belgium's priorities as a non-permanent member of the Security Council (2019-2020).
-It actively participates in the biannual review of the Global Counter-Terrorism Strategy and in the implementation of relevant Security Council resolutions.
-Belgium has ratified the majority of the UN Conventions against terrorism and supports activities and projects such as the UN Secretary General's Action Plan to Prevent Violent Extremism and the initiatives of the UNODC Terrorism Prevention Branch, the UN Security Council's Counter Terrorism Committee as well as the initiatives of its Executive Directorate (CTED).
-Moreover, Belgium was the subject of a 2021-2022 review by a group of experts from the UN Security Council.
-The aim was to evaluate how Belgium has implemented the UN resolutions on counterterrorism.
-This was the first evaluation since the Brussels attacks in 2016 and great progress has been made, not only in terms of legislation, but also in terms of prevention.
+Belgium attaches great importance to international cooperation in the fight against terrorism within the UN and placed it high on its agenda as a non-permanent member of the Security Council (2019-2020).
+It actively participates in the triannual review of the Global Counter-Terrorism Strategy and in the implementation of relevant Security Council resolutions.
+It has ratified most UN anti-terrorism conventions and supports various activities and projects such as: the UN Secretary General's Action Plan for the Prevention of Violent Extremism and the initiatives of the UNODC Terrorism Prevention Branch, the Counter-Terrorism Committee of the UN Security Council and its Executive Directorate.